-GHSD 6030 Principles of Health Systems Administration and Management (3) This course provides a comprehensive survey of management principles and practices in the health care setting, with particular attention to the public health arena.
+GHSD 6030 Health Systems, Management and Policy (3) This course provides a comprehensive survey of management principles and practices in the health care setting, with particular attention to the public health arena.
 Students are introduced to the US healthcare system (public and private sectors), the legal and ethical bases for public health, methods of ensuring community health safety and preparedness, public policy, management principles for planning, managing, and evaluation, principles of strategic planning, marketing, and quality improvement, and skills for communicating and building partnerships with community partners.
 As such, this course covers a broad range of management and public-health systems topics at an introductory level.
-Faculty: J. Steinberg, V. Yeager, M. Demosthenidy.
+Faculty: J. Steinberg.
 Offered: Every Semester.
 Prerequisite(s): Non-MHA Students only.

 GHSD 6050 Health System Concepts (3) This course introduces students to the historical development, current structure, operation, and future direction of the U.S. health care system.
 The primary topics include public health activity and health care delivery systems, the factors that determine allocation of health care resources, and the relationship of health care costs to benefits.
 Students learn to assess organized efforts to influence health delivery and policy formulation, the impact of these efforts on leaders of health care organizations, and the role of societal values and individual behaviors on health system performance, reform efforts, and the health status of our population.
 Class time is devoted to open discussion of these complex and value-laden issues.
 Faculty: A. Mora, C. Campbell.
 Offered: Fall.
 Prerequisite(s): None.